-The UNH Police Department and Security Services will assist students who are being stalked by issuing a no contact order.
+The Manchester Police Department or UNH Security Services will assist students who are being stalked by issuing a no contact order.
 The police department will investigate all complaints received about behaviors toward the victim.
-When this behavior could be interpreted as stalking - engaging in a pattern of behavior with the purpose of causing emotional distress to another, terrorizing, repeatedly following a person, or repeatedly appearing outside their home, place of work, or school the police department will serve the suspect with a No Contact Order.
+When this behavior could be interpreted as stalking - engaging in a pattern of behavior with the purpose of causing emotional distress to another, terrorizing, repeatedly following a person, or repeatedly appearing outside their home, place of work, or school, the police department will serve the suspect with a No Contact Order.